 Your loan repayments must be made by direct debit from a nominated account.
 This account can be held with either ME or any other Australian financial institution.

 To set up a direct debit you can download and print the direct debit form and return it by mail to the address shown.

-For fixed interest rate loans that are repaid before the end of the fixed interest rate period, there may be a fee if ME Bank incurs a loss from the termination.
-In this situation, the fee will not be greater than the loss incurred by ME Bank.
+For fixed interest rate loans that are repaid before the end of the fixed interest rate period, there may be a prepayment fee if ME incurs a loss from the termination.
+In this situation, the fee will not be greater than the loss incurred by ME.

 Property Insurance: Before settlement, you will need to arrange general purpose property insurance.
 Once your property has been valued, we'll let you know the minimum insurance coverage required.